greenfieldhq/OLD-greenfieldhq.github.io/_posts/2014-06-13-render-data-for-mulitple-models-in-a-view-in-Ember.md

 ---
 {% include JB/setup %}

+Updated on 7/10: switch to using an ObjectController for simpler code.

 If you follow any [decent Ember tutorial](http://emberjs.com/guides/), you will quickly learn how easy it is to create a resource within Ember and render some data for that resource's model within a template.